 Ex.
 3001 (emphasis added).
-Section 21(b) states that "[w]hen the day, or the last day, for taking any action or paying any fee in the United States Patent and Trademark Office falls on Saturday, Sunday, or a federal holiday within the District of Columbia, the action may be taken, or the fee paid, on the next succeeding secular or business day."
-Emphasis added.
+Section 21(b) states that "[w]hen the day, or the last day, for taking any action or paying any fee in the United States Patent and Trademark Office falls on Saturday, Sunday, or a federal holiday within the District of Columbia, the action may be taken, or the fee paid, on the next succeeding secular or business day" (Emphasis added).
 Thus, we are persuaded that Petitioner complied with the requirements of section 315(b) given the circumstances of the power outage during the December 22-24, 2015 time-frame and the announcements by the Office regarding the same.
-Monday, December 28, 2015 was the next succeeding business day after December 24, 2015, with Friday, December 25, 2015 being a federal holiday.
+December 28, 2015 was the next succeeding business day after December 24, 2015.
 Moreover, we disagree with Patent Owner's arguments that the Office lacks the authority to treat December 22-24, 2015 as federal holidays.
 See Prelim.
 Resp.
 7-8.

-C. The '862 Patent
+C. The '542 Patent

-The '862 patent is directed generally to a "three-dimensional structure (3DS)" for integrated circuits that allows for physical separation of memory

-IPR2016-00391 Patent 8,796,862 B2 circuits and control logic circuits on different layers.
+The '542 patent is directed generally to a "three-dimensional structure (3DS)" for integrated circuits that allows for physical separation of memory circuits and control logic circuits on different layers.
 Ex.
 1001, Abstract.
 Figure 1a is reproduced below.